field note

 Excellent documentation and 1,000 free credits to start.
 But JavaScript rendering costs 5 credits, premium proxies cost 10-25 credits, and screenshots cost 100 credits.
 That $49/mo plan goes fast on anything beyond basic HTML pages.
 The AI extraction feature is genuinely useful but adds another cost layer.

 If your targets are behind Cloudflare, Datadome, or PerimeterX, Zenrows is one of the better options. $49/mo for 250,000 credits.
-Their anti-bot bypass is the main selling point — they're not the cheapest for simple pages but they shine on the hard stuff.
+Their anti-bot tooling is the main selling point.
+They are not the cheapest for simple pages, but they shine on the hard stuff.

 Quick example: